WillBerner/mousikal/README.md

 # Mousikal-client

-The client for a music discussion web application using Vue.js, Axios, and JWTs.
-The primary function of searching no longer works unfortunately because my Spotify API key has expired.
+The client code for a music discussion web application using Vue.js, Axios, and JWTs.
+The primary function of searching no longer works - my Spotify API key has expired and the application never got hosted anywhere anyways.

 ### Running the project
 ```